 Do you ever have conversations like this with your “significant other”??
 “Hon, if you unload the dishwasher…I’ll fill it.” or “Hon, if you fold the clothes in the dryer….I’ll transfer the clothes from the washer and start another load.” or “Hon, if you vacuum….I’ll dust.” or (and this is the one I use the most!)
 “Hon, if you will sweep…I’ll mop!”

-Well, I guess those are less CONVERSATION and more NEGOTIATION on my part to get the hubster to help me out with some of my least favorite tasks…..including the dreaded sweeping/mopping detail.
+Well, I guess those are less conversation and more negotiation on my part to get my husband to help me out with some of my least favorite tasks…..including the dreaded sweeping/mopping detail.

 - Put all chairs, stools, trash cans, shoes, laundry baskets, rugs, JUNK, up on counters or on table or throw outside into the snow.

 - Break out the broom and dust pan and sweep.
 Don’t forget inside pantry door in kitchen and storage closet in mudroom/laundry room (how do those get so much crap in them anyway?
 Nobody even walks in there!)

 - Sweep all debris into corner…making sure to corral the air soft gun pellets that will bounce off the wall and ricochet back across the room again!